About the Everest Base Camp Trek

 - Flights can be delayed or canceled due to bad weather.
 We recommend you build in a 2 or 3-night contingency plan.
 That means do not book your international flight for Tuesday if your planned flight from Lukla is on Monday.
 Best to book it on Thursday or Friday.

-- If you wish to take a helicopter flight from Kathmandu to Lukla, there will be an additional charge of around $250 to $300.
+- If you wish to take a helicopter flight from Kathmandu to Lukla, there will be an additional charge of around $500.

-- There is no additional fee for the package rate for solo travelers.
-However, if you are traveling alone and wish for a single room, please add on the single supplement during checkout.
+- There is an additional fee for the package rate for solo travelers.
+It is automatically added for solo travellers during checkout

 - Porters can only carry 20kg.
 So please pack lightly.
 We will provide you with a bag/duffle bag that is easy for porters to carry.